 d.
 We ensure an independent audit of the Company’s financial statements by external auditors duly approved by our shareholders.

 III.
 Implementation and Monitoring of the Code

-2. Illegal or unethical behavior by a colleague or co-employee, regardless of his or her level of authority, should not be condoned.
-It is the responsibility of each employee to report legitimate concerns so that problems can be properly resolved and corrective measures instituted.
+- We shall not condone any illegal or unethical behavior by a colleague or co-employee, regardless of his or her level of authority.
+It is the responsibility of each employee to report legitimate concerns so that problems can be properly resolved, and corrective measures instituted.
 An officer or employee who becomes aware of any violation of this Code should immediately notify his Department/Division Head.The Department/Division Head shall in turn immediately inform the Human Resources Department (HRD).
 The Company’s HRD shall conduct or manage the necessary actions or investigation of any reported violations of this Code.
-In case Senior Management or any Board Member is involved, the same should be referred to the Audit Committee.
+In case Senior Management or any Board Member is involved, the same should be referred to the Governance and Related Party Transaction (GRPT) Committee.

-5. The responsibility for implementing and monitoring compliance of this Code rests with the Department and Division Heads in his own Department or Division.
+- The responsibility for implementing and monitoring compliance of this Code rests with the Department and Division Heads in his own Department or Division.
 Generally, the HRD shall be responsible for Company-wide implementation and monitoring of compliance with this Code.

 8:00 am – 5:00 pm (GMT+8)